mrcavalcanti/mosaicoo/UPGRADING_DEPENDENCIES.md

 ## Go dependencies

-The Grafana project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
+The Mosaicoo project uses [Go modules](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) to manage dependencies on external packages.
 This requires a working Go environment with version 1.11 or greater installed.

 To add or update a new dependency, use the `go get` command: